tmkim/dank_bank/DEVLOG.md

         ** updated image upload to use a list of Image type instead of File type ** updated create-modal, tested that it works

+2/18 continuing with image updates

+    ~ Working on API requests when update is submitted -- Delete removes from database but not s3
+        -- Update not saving new info
+        -- Add is not adding to either db or s3

+        ** Update is working!
+Had to swap from PUT to PATCH ** Skip unchanged image is working!
+        ** Add is working!
+        ** Delete is working!
+        ** Tested that it can do batch operations!